inchmeal/inchmeal.github.io/app/_sicp/ch-2/notes.markdown

 #### Symbolic Data, Sets and Tree ####

 Here we learned that scheme allows the language scheme itself to be manipulated as symbols.
 For eg: In English language when we want to literally say a word we enclose it in quote.
-Like "Say 'your name'" means saying to say 'your name' which is defferent than actually respinding by saying your name :)
+Like "Say 'your name'" means saying to say 'your name' which is defferent than actually responding by saying your name :)

 Scheme uses single quote as a syntatctic sugar for writing symbols: